amnestywebsite/amnesty-death-penalty/README.md

 5. The resulting file is around 500kb.
 We could go smaller by doing the same process using the lower resolution (1:110m) or higher by using the higher resolution (1:10m).

 ## Fixes disputed territories process
+### Get the two shapefiles into a separate geojson file
 ogr2ogr -f GeoJSON -where "name IN ('Golan Heights', 'Western Sahara')" disputed.json ne_50m_admin_0_breakaway_disputed_areas/ne_50m_admin_0_breakaway_disputed_areas.shp

+### Get the two shapefiles into a separate geojson file
-Merge Western Sahara and Morocco together iso_a3 - ESH iso_a3 - MAR
+Merge Western Sahara and Morocco together in single polygon iso_a3 - ESH iso_a3 - MAR
 Include Western Sahara from disputed territory dataset name="Western Sahara"
 Dotted line for border

-Merge Somaliland and Somalia together iso_a3 - -99 at the moment  - SOL
-iso_a3 - SOM
+Merge Somaliland and Somalia together into single polygon iso_a3 - -99 at the moment  - SOL iso_a3 - SOM
 Dotted line for border